Looking to decorate your classroom or home with an adorable winter project? I have 2 projects that are very easy, low cost and make a big impact!

-If you have been following me you know I love the outdoors, landscapes and our National Parks here in the United States.
-I love bringing that outdoor inspiration inside my classroom.
+If you have been following me you know I love the outdoors, landscapes and our National Parks.
+I love bringing the outdoor inspiration inside into my classroom.

 Painted Paper Trees Mural

-Students created paint paper earlier in the year and we stored it until we needed some vibrant construction paper for projects.
+Students created painted paper earlier in the year and the papers were stored until we needed them for projects.
 Want to know how to create painted paper?
-Check out this blog post on Creating Painted Papers 101.
+Check our this blog post.

-Trees were then laid out on inexpensive brown craft paper, overlapped and glued down creating a realistic landscape image.
+The dried, decorated painted trees were then laid out on inexpensive brown craft paper, overlapped and glued down creating a realistic landscape.

-Some simple painted clouds, and a circle sun tucked under some trees at the horizon, were added to complete the mural.
+Some simple painted clouds, and a circle sun tucked under some trees at the horizon complete the mural.

-In my classroom students often create items that are grouped with other students to create a large collaborative mural.
-This is a common creative process in our art room and the students love seeing the displayed pieces.
+In my art studio, students often create items that are grouped with other students projects to create a large collaborative mural.
+This is a common creative process in our art studio and the students love seeing the displayed pieces.
 They often point and comment on how neat it is to see their individual items displayed as an entire group.

 Cardboard Pattern Trees

 • Thin cardboard sheets in various size